majidsoorani/chrome_holocron/README.md

 ## Troubleshooting

 - **"Native host has exited" or "Failed to connect to native host"**: This usually means the Python script failed.
 The first step is to check the log file for errors at `backends/log/holocron_native_host.log`.
 The last few lines will usually contain a detailed Python error message (a "traceback") that explains why the script stopped.
 The log file is automatically rotated when it reaches 1MB in size, so it will not grow indefinitely.
+- **"Access to the specified native messaging host is forbidden"**: This is a security error from Chrome.
+It means the extension's ID has changed and no longer matches the one authorized in the native host manifest.
+This commonly happens when you reload the unpacked extension.
+    - **Solution**: Run the `./fix_extension_id.sh` script.
+It will prompt you for the new extension ID from `chrome://extensions` and update the configuration file.
+You must restart Chrome after running it.
 - **Extension icon is always red**:
     - Use the "Test Connection" button in the options page to get a detailed status.
     - Verify you can manually `ssh` to the host from your terminal.